Dr. Higgins research interests focus on improving treatment outcomes for lung cancer.

 - Discovery and Developmental Therapeutics

-Dr. Higgins is a member of multiple professional organizations including the American Society for Radiation Oncology, American Society of Clinical Oncology, and the Radiologic Society of North America.
+Dr. Higgins is a member of multiple professional organizations including American Society for Radiation Oncology, American Board of Radiology, International Association for the study of Lung Cancer, American Society of Clinical Oncology, and Radiation Therapy Oncology Group.

-Dr. Higgins has authored and coauthored several manuscripts and abstracts and given multiple oral presentations at national meetings.
+Dr. Higgins has authored and coauthored over 60 scientific, peer-reviewed manuscripts and abstracts and given many oral presentations at national and international meetings.